 There are several variants of k fold cross-validation, used for different purposes.
 Many variants are implemented in the Scikit-Learn library.
 Some of the most widely used cross-validation techniques are-

 There are some advantages of k fold cross-validation with over validation techniques.
 There are some disadvantages as well.
-Let's have a look into them.
+Let's have a look at them.

 There is a continuous debate on which method of validation is best for a model.
 Most of the time it is k fold.
 Let's compare k fold with other validation methods.

 In the holdout method, we split the data set into train and test sets.
 The model is trained on the train set and then evaluated by the test set.
 The method is simple and easy to implement.
 But not a better indicator of the performance of your model.
 As cross-validation uses multiple splits for train and test sets, it gives you a better indication of the performance of your model on unseen data.

 The holdout method comes in handy when you are using a large data set or you are in short of time as cross-validation incurs more computational cost.
 But yet you should apply cross-validation whenever possible instead of the holdout method.

 In the bootstrapping method, the data set is resampled at random to make several data sets so that the model can be evaluated with a wide number of data samples.
 The method samples the original data and takes the 'not chosen' samples as test cases.
 Then the average accuracy score is taken as the estimation of the model performance.